Chiang Mai Festivals and Events in 2016

 Rocket Festival Wat Phra Non, Mae On and Wat Pa Tung: July

 While the rocket festival is more common in northeastern Thailand in the area of Isan, Chiang Mai also plays a part in the rocket contest.
 The rockets are homemade designs that are made from bamboo pipes and it is largely based on how high and straight the rockets fly.
 The locals get together to enjoy the excitement as gunpowder sets off the rockets in a mid-air explosion that is sure to entertain.
-Just realize that 'merit makers' may raise glasses of Thai whiskey in celebration.
+Just realise that 'merit makers' may raise glasses of Thai whiskey in celebration.
 However, this is not part of the tradition and shouldn't be encouraged.

 Loy Krathong and Yi Peng: November

 In November, you'll be able to experience an annual event along the Ping River called Loy Krathong.
 It occurs on the evening of the full moon every year.
 Lighted candles are floated down the river, and lighted balloons fill the sky.
-The hot air balloons symbolize all of your troubles being thrust from your life and out into the air.
+The hot air balloons symbolise all of your troubles being thrust from your life and out into the air.
 This is a great festival to experience the metaphor of letting your burdens go.
 Don't be afraid to barter a bit with the people selling the balloons if you're short on money.
 You'll be able to find vendors located around the River Ping selling the balloons.

 Nimmanhemin Arts and Crafts Fair: December